VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_application.typ

 / Explicit: Leave higher-order function values as such and apply them explicitly using a dedicated application function.

-/ Elaborate: #[Embedd a more deeper understanding of application into the language, which allows to resolve nested curried function values to their arguments if necessary.]
+/ Elaborate: #[Embedd a deeper understanding of application into the language, which allows to resolve nested curried function values to their arguments if necessary.]